 -Hawkins Wright, 2013

 The fact that paper products are recyclableand renewable means that their life cycle can be extended, prolonging this benefit and reducing waste into the bargain.

 It is very difficult to directly compare the environmental impact of recycled and virgin fibre paper.
 Both are important and can have an equally strong environmental argument.

 Sustainably managed planted forests are part of the cycle that helps remove CO2 from the atmosphere.
 This extends from trees to wood and paper products, which continue to store the carbon through their lifetime and help to reduce climate change.

-- Virgin fibre grades are needed to continue the cycle.
+Virgin fibre grades are needed to continue the cycle.
 Recycled fibres degrade after several uses.